p3rryw1nkle/WellnessResourceFinder/ReadMe.md

 # Overview

-Here's a step-by-step guide that explains how to clone a GitHub repository containing a React project, build it, and launch the website.
+Here's a step-by-step guide that explains how to clone this GitHub repository containing the React (website) project, build it, and launch the website.

 ### Prerequisites